Aslam97/shadcn-minimal-tiptap/README.md

 - `outputValue` is the format of the output value.
 It can be 'html', 'json', or 'text'.
 Default is 'html'.
 - `disabled` is a boolean to disable the editor.
 - `contentClass` is a string to add a class to the editor content.
-- `onValueChange` is a function that accepts a string and updates the value of the editor.
+- `onChange` is a function that accepts a string and updates the value of the editor.

 ## Usage